DigitalCommons/mykomap-monolith/docs/deployment.md

 It assumes that:

 - The root directory of the virtual host is at `$WWW_ROOT`
 - A symlink can be created at `$APP_ROOT` to the directory that Apache should serve the application content from.
 - A file `$VHOST_CONF` can be created which contains the Apache configuration in the context of the application's Virtual host.
 - The user `$USER` exists already, and its home directory is accessible to the Apache user.
-(Typically this means that `~$USER` home directory has the "execute" flag set allowing the `www-data` user group or global access; perhaps by `chmod ~$USER a+x`.)
+(Typically this means that `~$USER` home directory has the "execute" flag set allowing the `www-data` user group or global access; perhaps by `chmod a+x ~$USER`.)
 - The user has had linger mode enabled (`loginctl enable-linger
 $USER`) to ensure that its DBUS session starts on boot, for use by user-mode systemd services.

 The steps: